mildmelon/design-patterns-for-humans-python/README.md

 saved = editor.save()
 editor.type('And this is the third')

-print editor.getContent() # This is the first sentence.
+print editor.get_content() # This is the first sentence.
 This is second.
 And this is third.

 editor.restore(saved)
-editor.getContent() # This is the first sentence.
+editor.get_content() # This is the first sentence.
 This is second.
 ```

 Observer 😎